 Facebook is awash with opportunity.
-Billions of potential customers await you, you just have to know how to target them.
+Billions of potential customers await, you just have to know how to target them.
 You need to be unique.
 You need to plan.
 Your objective must be clear.

 It’s all about the funnel

-Facebook collates user interaction data to help figure out who should see your ads, and you can help the algorithm by making sure your ads are targeted to those most likely to be receptive.
+Facebook collates user interaction data to help figure out who should see your ads, and you can help the algorithm by making sure they’re targeted at those most likely to be receptive.
 This is best achieved by choosing the right Facebook ad objective for your campaign.

 There are several objectives you can choose when advertising on Facebook, which can be confusing, so Facebook has distilled these objectives into three pillars.
 Choose the category that works best with where people are in your sales and marketing funnel.